Interactive Data Dives

 In this webinar, led by UBDC's Dr Qunshan Zhao, we explored whether low-income neighbourhoods experience worse energy efficiency in the private rental market.
 We examined if a lack of energy efficiency also increases the fuel poverty level and how we can help those on low incomes.
 Results from research like this can serve as guidance for the Scottish Government to identify low energy efficiency areas in the private rental market.

 In this session, we used Glasgow as an example and attempt to accurately identify the fuel poverty area within the city.
-To achieve this goal, we used Zoopla data hosted by UBDC, Scottish Index of Multiple Deprivation (SIMD data), Scottish Census data, and the Scottish EPC data.
+To achieve this goal, we used Zoopla data hosted by UBDC, Scottish Index of Multiple Deprivation (SIMD data), Scottish Census data, and Scottish EPC data.